Geonovum/geox/geojson.md

 > Furthermore, the WGS 84 datum is a relatively coarse approximation of the geoid, with the height varying by up to 5 m (but generally between 2 and 3 meters) higher or lower relative to a surface parallel to Earth's mean sea level.

 ### coordinaatreferentiesysteem
-TODO - Wanneer gebruik je WGS 84, wanneer RD en hoe wissel je die laatste uit.
+TODO - Wanneer gebruik je WGS 84, wanneer RD of ETRS89 en hoe wissel je die laatste twee uit.

+Gebruiken we wel of niet GeoJSON in combinatie met andere coordinaatreferentiesystemen dan WGS 84?
+En als we dit wel doen, hoe communiceer je dan wat het coordinaatreferentiesysteem van je data is?
+Hier moeten we afspraken over maken.

 ## how to
 TODO

-- hoe: geojson conneg The media type application/geo+json is used to designate that content is provided in GeoJSON format
-- hoe: simplified geometries
+- Content negotiation met GeoJSON: het media type `application/geo+json` wordt gebruikt om aan te geven dat data wordt aangeboden in  GeoJSON formaat.
-- hoe: URI's in GeoJSON (zie Note hierover in BP 10)
+- hoe: URI's in GeoJSON (zie Note hierover in [BP 10](https://www.w3.org/TR/sdw-bp/#entity-level-links)).